linktoad/pydantic-partial/README.md

 ## Acknowledgements

-I'd like to express my appreciation to Fred Baptiste from MathByte Academy for sharing this technique.
+I'd like to express my appreciation to Fred Baptiste from MathByte Academy for sharing this technique and repository.

 You can find the video here: [https://www.youtube.com/watch?v=BtyA-mN0VIA](https://www.youtube.com/watch?v=BtyA-mN0VIA)